Restrictive Covenants & Non-Compete Agreements

 President Joe Biden signed an executive order on July 9, 2021, seeking a ban or limitation on noncompete clauses and some licensing requirements for workers.
 President Biden ordered federal regulators to crack down on noncompete clauses, occupational licensing requirements and other measures that administration officials say harm employees’ ability to pursue better jobs, as part of a broad executive order intended to bolster competition across the economy.

-The order encourages the Federal Trade Commission (“FTC”) to ban or limit noncompete agreements, which employers increasingly have used in recent years to try to inhibit employee moves to competitors.
+The order encouraged the Federal Trade Commission (“FTC”) to ban or limit noncompete agreements, which employers increasingly have used in recent years to try to inhibit employee moves to competitors.
 The effectiveness of the order will depend on whether regulators can devise and carry out the rules the president seeks in ways that survive legal challenges.
 Many of the policies that labor economists consider problematic for employees, including enforcement of noncompete provisions, are set at the state level, leaving a limited federal role.

 Nonetheless, the executive order demonstrates the administration’s adherence to a growing school of economic thought that urges more aggressive government action to break up monopolies and inject increased competition into the economy.
 Noncompete agreements in healthcare have recently been in the federal government’s crosshairs.
 For example, in January 2021, a federal grand jury charged UnitedHealth Group-owned Surgical Care Affiliates and its related entities with conspiring with other healthcare companies to suppress competition between them for the services of senior-level employees.
 The full executive order can be viewed here.